 The first wheeled-vehicle expedition to cross the Sahara Desert from north to south included the Logan Museum’s assistant curator Alonzo Pond’18.
 Pond traveled with an international team of explorers and adventurers, collecting archaeological and ethnographic material from numerous places and people.
 Blue Veils, Black Mountains recounts Pond’s historic journey using his diary and memoir, photographs, and objects he collected along the way.

-Opens August 11 in the Shaw Gallery on the Museum’s second floor and runs through December 7, 2015.
+Opens late August in the Shaw Gallery on the Museum’s second floor and runs through December 7, 2015.